cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 {{< /gsHighlight >}}

-Depending on the cloud environment and the server specifications you provided, this should take between 10 to 20 minutes to complete.
+Depending on the cloud environment and the server specifications you provided, this process takes between 10 to 20 minutes to complete.
-After validating the configuration, `cfy` will create the management VM, related networks and security groups, download the relevant packages and install all of the components.
+After validating the configuration, `cfy` creates the management VM and related networks and security groups, downloads the relevant packages and installs all of the components.
-At the end of this process you should see the following message:
+When the process is completed successfully, the following message is displayed:

 {{< gsHighlight  bash  >}}
 ...

 bootstrapping complete
-management server is up at <YOUR MANAGER IP ADDRESS>
+management server is up at <_YOUR MANAGER IP ADDRESS_>

 ...
 {{< /gsHighlight >}}

+##Vallidaing the Installation##
-To validate this installation, point your web browser to the manager IP address (port 80) and you should see Cloudify's Web UI.
+To validate the installation, point your Web browser to the Cloudify Manager IP address (port 80). <br>
-At this point there's nothing much to see since you haven't uploaded any blueprints yet.
+The Cloudify Web user interface is displayed.
+There is little to see in the interface because no Blueprints are currently uploaded.

-When the process is complete, you'll have an operational Cloudify manager on the desired provider.
+With the process completed, you have an operational Cloudify Manager on the specified provider.
 You can verify this by making a *status* call.

 An example output: